|The Rules below are the prior rules but reorganized and edited to clarify language.

 PROTEST/COMPLAINT AND DISCIPLINARY PROCEDURES

 - Participants in USBCHA sanctioned events are expected to show a positive, respectful attitude for everyone involved.
-Disrespect for the judge, trial officials, or other handlers, undermines the sport.
+Disrespect for the judge, trial officials, and other handlers undermines the sport.
 The USBCHA will not tolerate conduct that is detrimental to the association, the competition, the dogs, or any participant in the trial.
-Such conduct includes, but is not limited to: harassment or belittling of the judge or trial officials, physical violence or the threat of physical violence toward anyone at any time at the site of the trial or at any event associated with the trial, or verbal abuse directed toward anyone at any time at the site of the trial or at any event associated with the trial.
+Such conduct includes, but is not limited to: harassment or belittling of the judge or trial officials, physical violence or the threat of physical violence toward anyone at any time at the site of the trial or at any event associated with the trial, and verbal abuse directed toward anyone at any time at the site of the trial or at any event associated with the trial.

 - Members or participants in USBCHA sanctioned events may be sanctioned for a violation of any USBCHA Bylaw or Rule.
-Specific rules and sanctions are set forth in Section E of this Part II but nothing in Section E is meant to limit the authority of the BOD to find a violation and impose discipline for a violation of any other rule of the USBCHA.
+Specific rules and sanctions are set forth in Section E of this Part IV but nothing in Section E is meant to limit the authority of the BOD to find a violation and impose discipline for a violation of any other rule of the USBCHA.

 - Nothing in these rules prohibits a Judge or trial host from taking immediate action for observed misconduct.
 Similarly, a grievance may be filed and action taken by the BOD even if the Judge and/or trial host took no immediate action for observed misconduct.
 For example, the Judge or trial official may or may not immediately disqualify the handler for improper training, abuse or other rule violations.
-Whether or not a member was disqualified at the time, a subsequent complaint may be filed and sanctions may still be imposed.
+Whether or not a member was disqualified at the time, a subsequent complaint may be filed and sanctions may still be imposed by the Board.